Holy Rosary Church (Columbus, Ohio): Current church

 The interior of Holy Rosary upon its completion in 1916.

-In 1910, discussion concerning the building of a new, purpose-built church began among parishoners, and Fr.
+In 1910, discussion concerning the building of a new, purpose-built church began among parishioners, and Fr.
 Howard announced the beginning of work for this effort on New Year's Day of 1913.
 Ground was broken for the building on April 13, 1913 but work did not begin until November of that year.
 The cornerstone of the church was laid by Hartley on May 24, 1914 and the roof and brickwork was completed by that November.
 Harvey Heistand and Gordon & Kaelber were the architects for the building, which was designed in the Lombard architectural style and modeled partly after Santo Stefano, Bologna.
 The exterior is constructed of diaper-patterned brick accented with colored tile and topped with red tile roofing, with a campanile on the western side of the building.
-The construction cost appriximately $70,000.
+The construction cost approximately $70,000.
 Fr.
 Howard would often inspect the work with opera glasses to ensure it was completed properly.
 The church was completed and consecrated on February 2, 1916 by Bishop Hartley and Mass began to be offered in the church regularly later that month.
 The primary altar of the church was consecrated by Hartley on May 7 of the same year.
 Following the completion of the new church, the parish consisted of 260 families and 1200 people and the school had an enrollment of 240.
 In 1923, Fr.
 Howard was named bishop of the Diocese of Covington and replaced by Fr.
 John Murphy.